ccallawa/alyvix_doc/test_case_building/designer_options.rst

   you could start a browser session with the URL as an argument.
 The two parameters it takes are:

-   * **Path:**  Either write the full path for an executable file in your environment, or use the :guilabel:`SELECT` button to bring up a file selection dialog.
+   * **Path:**  Either write the full path for an executable file in your environment, or use the :nobutton:`SELECT` button to bring up a file selection dialog.
    * **Arguments:**  Here you can enter zero or more arguments to pass to the application when it starts up.